AllenWLynch/signaturemodels/docs/tutorial.rst

 Choosing the number of mixture components to describe a process is a perenial problem in topic modeling, LocusRegression notwithstanding.
-Here, I employ random search of the model hyperparameter space paired with a Successive Halving bandit to find the number of components which produces a descriptive but generalizeable model.
+Here, I employ random search of the model hyperparameter space paired with a HyperBand bandit to find the number of components which produces a descriptive but generalizeable model.
 This process can be parallelized for faster tuning.

 To run the *tune* command, you have to give the path to corpus, as well as the minimum and maximum